MaastrichtU-IDS/translator-openpredict/README.md

 This service has been built from the [fair-workflows/openpredict](https://github.com/fair-workflows/openpredict) project.

+## Use the API

+The Translator OpenPredict API Swagger UI is publicly available at https://openpredict.137.120.31.102.nip.io

+You can find a Jupyter Notebook with examples to query the API at https://github.com/MaastrichtU-IDS/translator-openpredict/blob/master/docs/openpredict-examples.ipynb

 # Install the package 📦

 You might want to use a virtual environment for Python 3.7